ajusa/ajl/README.md

 4. To build a file, do `ajl filename.ajl`, and it will spit out a filename.cpp and a.exe, which is your executable.
 It will also run the code right after.

 ## Guide[WIP]
+**Indentation and Syntax Highlighting**
+At this point in time, only tabs are allowed.
+Tabs are used to determine when statements end.
+There is currently no syntax highlighting avalible.
+If someone creates one, feel free to make an issue and I'll add it to this README.
+For now, I reccomend Nim highlighting, or Python.

 **Hello World!**
 ```Nim
 include std/io.ajl